-As part of our Give the Bags a Break project, we’re giving away free reusable bags to shoppers across north London.
-Find out more and help waste less, and save more money.
+As part of our Give the Bags a Break project last year, we gave away free reusable bags to shoppers across north London.

 How it works?